Imangnp/JazzQuizz/README.md

 # Structure
 The page has a fairly straightforward design.
 Every page has a logo on the top part with stars and musical notes as decorations.
 I have to tell that the logo is clickable on the Start and Rouls pages only, because I want to avoid the user to go back while playing.
  ## Start screen
-The start screen design is characterized by black and white cutouts of famous Jazz artists.
-The main content is presented in the center of the screen and framed by a rectangle with rounded corners, to create dept from the gradient background.
+The start screen design is characterized by black and white cutouts of famous Jazz artists.The main content is presented in the center of the screen and framed by a rectangle with rounded corners, to create dept from the gradient background.

 The top part is dominated by the logo, while below it there is a header with a message to the user to incentivize to play the game.